cplusplus/SG20/sources/modules/compilation-model/separate-compilation.md

 #### Caveats

-1. Build systems make things both easier and harder.
+* Build systems make things both easier and harder.
+  * Student does not have to set include/library paths.
+  * Build systems prevent unnecessary recompilation.
+  * Build systems have a separate learning curve.
+  * Build systems will pay off when using libraries, less with self-contained student code.

 #### Points to cover